GuihMatos/CatsAndDogsClassification/README.md

 2 - species_classification, where the files referring to the categorical classification of breeds can be found (37 in all).

 ## Important technique used
 In both cases, the transfer learning technique was used, which imports the pre-trained InceptionV3 network.
-This one showed a very good performance to the proposed problem, not being totally necessary to apply fine tuning.
+This one showed a very good performance in both of the proposed problems, not being necessary to apply fine tuning at species_classification.

 ## Results
 breeds_classification: 97.66% accuracy \